Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 **Good Practices**
 -  Start small and keep it simple.
--  Start with labels and only introduce sublabels when you have a clear need for them, as users may have a tough time finding nested labels
+-  Start with labels and only introduce sublabels when you have a clear need for them, as users may find it challenging to find the right label to apply amongst a group of sublabels.
 -  Define labels that will last a long time
 - Start with what threats you are trying to prevent, e.g. users from accidentally putting sensitive data where unauthorized users can view it.
 Based on those requirements, define the minimal controls that must be there to ensure those scenarios don't happen.
 - Use label names that intuitively resonate with your users.
 Don't use acronyms.
 Use short, meaningful words, e.g. "Confidential", "Secret"